 To find out more about ODRP or to book a session please contact us, by Emailing the Oxford Design Review Panel or call 01865 252246.

-The importance of good urban design
+The importance of high quality urban design and architecture

 Good design should: